avocados23/TheMachine/README.md

 Take a look within the AIFramework.java main method.
 You will see the contingency prompts that I hard-coded.
 Before you can use these commands, the word learning algorithm will ask you to identify these words.
-The words that are used within the contigency prompts that refer to commands are referred to as protected words.
+The words that are used within the contigency prompts that refer to commands are protected words.
 Thus, when you are asked if this word is a protected word, type "y" or "yes".

 ```